pbolle/RNODataViewer/README.md

-cd $HOME/software #or any other install directory git clone git@github.com:RNO-G/RNODataViewer.git cd RNODataViewer git checkout feature/integrate_root_files
+cd $HOME/software #or any other install directory git clone git@github.com:RNO-G/RNODataViewer.git cd RNODataViewer

+# get the feature/integrate_root_files branch, which is able to use RNO-G .root files
+git checkout feature/integrate_root_files

 # and add the RNODataViewer to your PYTHONPATH
 export PYTHONPATH=$HOME/software/RNODataViewer:$PYTHONPATH
 ```